Evaluating the Impact of Inter-cluster Communications in Edge Computing: System Architecture and Testbed Design

 \subsubsection{payload-recv}

-This function receives any payload sent as the HTTP body and acknowledges it with an HTTP 200 response but no reply body.
-It is used for the \emph{Remote maintenance training} application, since we can see the same data transfer here as in the previous function with the difference that the data is not transferred back.
+This function receives any payload sent as HTTP body and acknowledges it with an HTTP 200 response without body.
+It is used for the \emph{Remote Maintenance (ML Training)} application, since we can see the same data transfer here as in the previous function with the difference that the data is not transferred back.
 This behavior would be expected whenever an ML model is trained, since the sending cluster would not have to wait for the training to complete.